-What is a Retail Sales Supervisor?
+What Does it Take to Be a Retail Sales Supervisor?

 - Direct and supervise employees engaged in sales, inventory-taking, reconciling cash receipts, or in performing services for customers.

-What Every Retail Sales Supervisor Should Know
+What a Retail Sales Supervisor Should Know

 Below is a list of the skills most Retail Sales Supervisors say are important on the job.